 A good PIM is also highly flexible and configurable.

-Users should be able to view the product information by channel to make adjustments according to specific channel requirements.
-Your PIM should also integrate easily with other systems to turn out quality product content.
+Users should be able to view product information by channel and adjust it according to specific channel requirements.
+Your PIM should also integrate easily with other systems to produce quality product content.

-Content analytics is another element your PIM must have.
+Content analytics is another essential element of your PIM.
 Analytics allow you to monitor product sales performance and fix problems as they arise.

 Your PIM has to include a Digital Asset Management (DAM) feature.
-DAM in PIM allows you to optimize digital assets, such as images and videos, for specific channels.
-Your DAM should be able to transform assets for seamless syndication across all the channels you use regardless of what their specific requirements are.
+DAM allows you to optimize digital assets for specific channels, such as images and videos.
+Your DAM should be able to transform assets for seamless syndication across all the channels you use, regardless of their specific requirements.

-When choosing a PIM by the components it has, first know what your goals are.
+When choosing a PIM based on the components it has, first, know what your goals are.

 Define Your Objectives